-Soil: Soil should be well draining, but not too rich.
-As with herbs and other plants grown for their essential oils, a rich soil can lessen the strength of the fragrance.
+- Soil: Soil should be well-draining, but not too rich.
+As with herbs and other plants grown for their essential oils, rich soil can lessen the strength of the fragrance.
 Scented geraniums will tolerate most soil pH, but a slightly acidic pH of about 6.0--6.8 is ideal.

 Caring for Your Scented Geranium

-Feeding: Go easy on the fertilizer.
-Scented geraniums are light feeders and their scent will be stronger if they are grown on the lean side.
+- Feeding: Go easy on the fertilizer.
+Scented geraniums are light feeders, and their scent will be stronger if they are grown on the lean side.
 Potted plants will need more fertilizer than plants in the ground.
-Potted geraniums can be feed a balanced fertilizer at half the label recommended dilution, in the spring and every 3 -- 4 weeks through summer, if they look like they need it.
+Potted geraniums can feed a balanced fertilizer at half the label recommended dilution, in the spring and every 3-4 weeks through summer, if they look like they need it.
 Do not fertilize at all during the winter.

 Suggested Scented Geranium Varieties

-- Mosquito Plant (Pelargonium citrosa) - A song citronella scent.
-I've never found it particular effective with mosquitoes.
+- Mosquito Plant (Pelargonium citrosa)—A song citronella scent.
+We've never found it particularly effective with mosquitoes.
 2 ft.

 - Variegated Rose Geranium( Pelargonium graveolens 'Variegata') Silver edged, lacy leaves with a rose scent.